The Spirituality of Imperfection

 And the paradox is this: That we are perfected in love through the spirituality of imperfection.
 When we talk about Perfection in Love, I’m not talking about you trying to get your act together, you trying to achieve sinless perfection, you trying to live your life so perfectly that you don’t make any mistakes.
 On the contrary.
 We are perfected in love, not by trying to be perfect, but by embracing imperfection.
 Perfection in Love comes through the Spirituality of Imperfection!
 And this allows us to be transformed (not destroyed) by the Cross.

 “Not that I have already attained, or am already perfected.”
 See, that’s the key.
 So long as you think you’ve already attained, so long as you think you’ve already been perfected, you won’t make any progress.
 You won’t try to grow.
 You will assume it’s all finished and complete, when it’s not.
 Far from it.
-We’re not talking about yourself salvation.
+We’re not talking about your salvation.
 We’re not talking about the finished work of Christ.
 We’re talking about the unfinished work in you, transforming you, into a king and priest of the Most High God, able to freely give and receive the love of God, able to pray and to work, and to help others to be free and delivered from evil.
 So Paul says, I haven’t already attained perfection, and I’m not already perfected – but there is the hope, there is the expectation, that he will attain.
 And we have that same hope as well.
 But what does he do in the meantime?
 He says, “I press on, that I may lay hold of that for which Christ Jesus has also lay hold of me…”

 Now, embracing imperfection does not mean hanging on to your sin.
 Let me be very clear.
 I’m not saying embrace this idea that because we are imperfect, and because we have all of these flaws, and because God’s love is unconditional, then we are free to do whatever we want to do.
 “Don’t get hung up over your sin!
 Don’t worry about it, just hang on to it.
 God loves you anyway!”
 That’s not the message that I’m bringing.
 And that is not the message of Scripture.
 Embracing imperfection doesn’t mean hanging on to your sin.
 It means rather acknowledging your sin, acknowledging your weakness, as the first step in Perfection in Love.
 And here’s why: Embracing imperfection means you still love God, and you know God loves you, in spite of all your flaws and failures.
 If you’re not convinced of that then you think every time you make a mistake that God doesn’t love you anymore, that God is terribly displeased with you.
 “You’re going to be in so much trouble!” – and that’s just fear and religion talking.